Other Americas

 ##expand on revaluations - difficulty finding sources of changes around 1830s-1840s.
 New silver coins 1833 (here).
 Currency reform of 1846?
 Decimalizaion adopted 1848?

-##clearly adopted LMU standards.
-0.835 fine for 500 reis in 1867-1868 (no info online about Brazil and LMU).
-Decree 3066 of 1867 (here, from law here)
+##clearly adopted LMU standards: 0.835 fine for 500 reis in 1867-1868.
+But no info online about Brazil and LMU). ##Check Decree 3066 of 1867 (here, deriving from the law here)

 ##decree 1813 of 13 Sept 1870 — back to 0.917 fine (here: original) — 0.9 fine demonetized

-grams adopted 1900?
+## documentation & why grams were adopted in 1900?

 Gold coinage in Brazil never matched LMU coinage.
 However, are several silver coins mirrored LMU coinage between the 1860s-1910s.

-2000 Réis (equiv. to 5 francs, 25 grams)
+2000 Réis (nearly equiv. to 5 francs, 25 grams 0.917 fine)

 1868-1869